Corns and calluses

 Possible Complications

 Complications of corns and calluses are rare.
-People with diabetes are prone to ulcers and infections and should regularly examine their feet to identify any problems right away.
+People with diabetes or problems with the nerves in their toes are prone to ulcers and infections and should regularly examine their feet to identify any problems right away.
 Such foot injuries need medical attention.

 When to Contact a Medical Professional